symfony/symfony-docs/cookbook/security/voters.rst

     }

 .. versionadded::
     The ``Voter`` helper class was added in Symfony 2.8.
-In early versions, an ``AbstractVoter`` class with similar behavior was available.
+In earlier versions, an ``AbstractVoter`` class with similar behavior was available.

 .. _how-to-use-the-voter-in-a-controller: